anuragvohraec/route-them/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

 ## Version info
+### "version": "2.0.4"
+1. made further small changes to make router more generic.

 ### "version": "2.0.3"
 1. Now you can pass A custom name for page tags to constructor.
 To create custom conctroller.